 A classic gluten-free German chocolate cake with layers of decadently rich chocolate cake, toasted coconut pecan custard frosting, and a swirl of chocolate buttercream.

+This deep dark chocolate cake and butterscotch-like coconut pecan frosting make this the perfect dessert.
 Its gluten-free chocolate cake layers are rich and moist, the perfect backdrop for the star of the show: a caramel-y toasted coconut pecan custard frosting.
 A swirl of chocolate buttercream on top adds a sweet creamy chocolate that ties it all together.

 While the original German's Chocolate Cake uses butter, more modern chocolate cakes call for oil, which lends itself to a moister crumb.
 Rather than melted baking chocolate, my gluten-free version uses dutch-processed cocoa powder to create a rich chocolate cake with a moist tender crumb.